The Sensory and Physical Support Service

 - a medically diagnosed condition which is likely to affect vision in the future

-The Hearing Impairment Team can support children and young people who have a medically diagnosed hearing impairment.
+The Deaf Support Team can support children and young people who have a medically diagnosed hearing loss/deafness.
 This may include:

-- permanent hearing impairment in two ears (bilateral) or one ear (unilateral)
+- permanent deafness/hearing loss in two ears (bilateral) or one ear (unilateral)

 - a permanent mild, moderate, severe or profound hearing loss diagnosed by an audiologist

 - a fluctuating hearing loss that is having a significant impact on progress or development, such as repetitive glue ear which has resulted in hearing aids